Chief International Correspondent

 Given her extensive reporting in Syria and the ongoing crisis there, Ward was asked to address a UN Security Council meeting on the embattled Syrian city of Aleppo in August 2016, stating "there are no winners in Aleppo."

-Additionally, Ward reported extensively on the November 2015 terror attacks in Paris -- contributing to CNN's award for Best Breaking News Coverage from the Royal Television Society (RTS) -- and subsequent terrorist attacks in Brussels and Nice.
+Additionally, Ward reported extensively on the November 2015 terror attacks in Paris -- contributing to CNN's award for Best Breaking News Coverage from the Royal Television Society (RTS) -- and subsequent terrorist attacks in Brussels and Nice in 2016.

 On an undercover assignment to Syria in 2014, she interviewed two Western fighters about why they joined the jihad there.
 One of the jihadists was a young Somali-American from the Midwest, making Ward the only Western journalist to have interviewed an American jihadist fighter inside Syria since the start of the civil war.

 Before joining CBS Ward spent two years in Moscow and two years in Beijing for ABC News.
 She covered the 2011 earthquake and tsunami in Japan and the 2008 global food crisis, where her coverage received an Emmy Award for Business and Financial Reporting.